dh-agarwal/MUCoursesBot_SHOWONLY/README.md

+THIS IS NOT THE ACTUAL TRUMAN BOT REPO.
+THE ACTUAL REPO IS PRIVATE.
+THIS REPO IS FOR PUBLIC USE- SOME PARTS OF THE CODE ARE EDITED TO MAINTAIN INTEGRITY/SECURITY.

 Main commands that Truman Bot uses:

     /courses - Displays the grade distribution for the specified class in a nicely formatted bar table